sameetandpotatoes/Enviguration/README.md

 # Why

-I created this project because I looked for really simple scripts that installed a lot of common developer tools all at once, for all operating systems.
+I created this project because I've looked everywhere for really simple scripts that install a lot of common developer tools all at once, for Mac and Linux.
 I couldn't find something that satisfied all of my requirements, so I created one.

 Shoot me an [email](mailto:sameet.sapra@gmail.com), or better yet, file an issue if you'd like to see more added or if there's a bug on your environemnt!